LucaKuechler/1.0.Beta-PasswordManager/README.md

 ## Installation

-1. Download or clone the repository
+1. Download or clone the repository.
-2. In case you downloaded the file you need to unpack it by using something like [WinRAR](https://www.chip.de/downloads/WinRAR-64-Bit_37666786.html)
+2. In case you downloaded the file you need to unpack it by using something like [WinRAR](https://www.chip.de/downloads/WinRAR-64-Bit_37666786.html).
-3. Grap the unpacked folder and move it to your favorite location[⚠be aware of permissions⚠]
+3. Grap the unpacked folder and move it to your favorite location[⚠be aware of permissions⚠].
-4. Now enter and run the ”Password Manager.exe” file
+4. Now enter and run the ”Password Manager.exe” file.
-5. Additionally you can send the ".exe" file to your desktop or a other location to have easy access
+5. Additionally you can send the ".exe" file to your desktop or a other location to have easy access.

 ---